 Since March 2020, I have been conducting a global study in collaboration with an international team of researchers on the psychology of Covid-19 compliance and how compliance to lockdown measures affects wellbeing.

 - > How does coordinating movements with others contribute to social bonding?

 - > Can coordinated movement (as in dance) and social bonds help improve wellbeing?

 - > Do the answers to the above questions change in autism, during development and across cultures?

 I collaborate with many other scientists from around the world to help answer these questions.
 You can see a full list of my publications here.

 TUNÇGENÇ B and COHEN E, 2016.
 Movement Synchrony Forges Social Bonds across Group Divides.
 Frontiers in psychology.
 7, 782

-As an Associate Fellow of the Higher Education Academy, I have designed and taught undergraduate- and graduate-level courses at the University of Oxford and University of Nottingham on research methods, evolutionary and social psychology, autism and neurodevelopmental disorders.
-I have supervised several undergraduate and Master's students, and co-supervised a DPhil student in Oxford to successful completion.
-As part of efforts to support science advocacy and equal opportunities, I have given public talks in community events, schools and university open days.
+As an Associate Fellow of the Higher Education Academy, I have taught undergraduate- and graduate-level courses at the University of Oxford and University of Nottingham on research methods, evolutionary and social psychology, autism and neurodevelopmental disorders.
+During the pandemic, I gained experience with technolgoy enhanced teaching (TEL).